skiptools/skip-bridge/README.md

 ## Tips

-To speed up local testing, set the `SKIP_BRIDGE_ANDROID_BUILD_DISABLED=1` envrionment variable from Xcode, which will prevent the `skip android` command from building the Android libraries for each supported architecture, leaving just the local Robolectric build.
-Conversly, if you are *only* testing against an Android emulator/device (by setting the `ANDROID_SERIAL` envrionment variable), you can disable the local Robolectric build by setting the `SKIP_BRIDGE_ROBOLECTRIC_BUILD_DISABLED=1` variable, which will only build for the support Android architectures and avoid building locally.
+To speed up local testing, set the `SKIP_BRIDGE_ANDROID_BUILD_DISABLED=1` environment variable from Xcode, which will prevent the `skip android` command from building the Android libraries for each supported architecture, leaving just the local Robolectric build.
+Conversly, if you are *only* testing against an Android emulator/device (by setting the `ANDROID_SERIAL` environment variable), you can disable the local Robolectric build by setting the `SKIP_BRIDGE_ROBOLECTRIC_BUILD_DISABLED=1` variable, which will only build for the support Android architectures and avoid building locally.